Stop comparing yourself to others.

 Anything that makes you happy, brings joy to your life or you are super grateful for is amazing in itself.
 We should not feel the need to be perfect, fake or copy an image in order to prove to the world that we are happy and living our best life.
 If we are sharing what is REAL to us then we will naturally show our happy journey, without effort.

-So show your true colours.
+So show your true colours today.
 Post photos of your family, your best friend, your pets or your McDonalds Happy Meal (when you feel you have really deserved it).
 Be true to yourself and if it makes you smile, great!
 Post it!

 Right, now that I have got that message off my chest – I am off to post that Insta Picture of my Meditation Journal.